MechMindRobotics/mecheye_cpp_samples/profiler/UseVirtualDevice/README.md

-# CaptureDepthMap Sample
+# UseVirtualDevice Sample

-With this sample, you can obtain and save the depth map.
+With this sample, you can acquire the profile data stored in a virtual device, generate the intensity image and depth map, and save the images.

 If you have any questions or have anything to share, feel free to post on the [Mech-Mind Online Community](https://community.mech-mind.com/).
 The community also contains a [specific category for development with Mech-Eye SDK](https://community.mech-mind.com/c/mech-eye-sdk-development/19).

 ## Build the Sample

-Prerequisites and instructions for building the sample on Windows and Ubuntu are provided.
+Prerequisites and instructions for building the sample on Windows are provided.

 ### Windows